-Upper Photo: Annabelle Root was a beautiful and engaging lady at eight-eight years of age in this photo wearing an oriental embrodery design red dress and jacket, perfect for a festive Christmas Eve party in West Palm Beach, Florida.
-She was of Lithuanian descent, a natural beauty...the only make-up she wore was her trademark red lipstick, and she was lovely!
+Upper Photo: Annabelle Adams Root was a beautiful, engaging lady at eight-eight years of age in this photo, wearing an oriental embrodery design red dress and jacket, perfect for a festive Christmas Eve party in West Palm Beach, Florida.
+She was of Lithuanian descent, a natural beauty...the only make-up she wore was her trademark red lipstick.. she was lovely!

-The young people in their twenties gathered round Annabelle as she entertained them with glimpses of her fascinating life, telling stories of her life growing up on a ranch, traveling the west coast, facing life's challenges, becoming a tennis semi-professional, of going to a "proper finishing school" learning proper etiquette and speech and manners, always striving to improve her circumstances in life.
+The young people attending the celebration in their twenties gathered round Annabelle as she entertained them with glimpses of her fascinating life, telling stories of her life growing up on a ranch, traveling the west coast, facing life's challenges, becoming a tennis semi-professional, of going to a "proper finishing school" learning proper etiquette and speech and manners, always striving to improve her circumstances in life.
+She spoke of the hurricane of 1935 that she and her neighbors endured while having a "hurricane party" at her residence.
 She talked about the turbulent years of World War ll and how people in the USA felt this war was bigger than anyone could even imagine, and how Americans had to join in the fight or there wouldn't be a free world, and how men joined immediately after Pearl Harbor was attacked, and how women and families had to manage for years while their loved ones were off fighting and yes, dying, so this country would remain free.

 Not a sound was heard in the room except her melodic voice.
 They were spellbound!
 It was magical... a charming woman in the twilight of her life gave the guests an evening to be remembered and cherished.
 A young woman was heard to whisper to her boyfriend, "Look at her.
 She must have been beautiful when she was young."
 He whispered back loud enough for others to hear, "She's beautiful now!"

-Lower Photo: In her years strong spirited as always, in this photo wearing her signature diamond pin she had designed about fifty years before, going out for dinner on special occasions, having quiet evenings at home entertaining the "girls", her best friends, Fan and Babbie.
-Harold, her friend whom she met on the around the world cruise many years prior, and who lived in her neighborhood, quietly passed away in the hospital.
+Harold was about 89 when he passed away in the local hospital.
 Anabelle was devastated.
 For a long time she mourned, then she spoke less and less about him, until finally she kept her grief inward.
 Everyone knew the grief wasn't less, it was just that she was silent, as though now the memories of she and Harold were hers alone.

 Annabelle lived through the New Year of 2000!
-She passed away on January 13, and was laid to rest in the historic Evergreen Cemetery in Fort Lauderdale, very near her home, just as she wanted.
-Her best friends for almost fifty years, Fan and Babbie, who were twins, both in their late eighties, kept her grave lovely with fresh flowers and visited as long as they were able.
+She passed away on January 13, and was laid to rest in historic Evergreen Cemetery in Fort Lauderdale, very near her home, just as she wanted.
+Fan and Babbie, twins, in their late eighties, kept her grave lovely with fresh flowers and visited as long as they were able.

 A LADY OF STYLE AND SUBSTANCE that LIVED LIFE TO IT'S FULLEST (Graphic of two female tennis players)